Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 When to use 'ServiceBusProcessorClient', 'ServiceBusReceiverClient' or ServiceBusReceiverAsyncClient?

-For almost all common use cases, 'ServiceBusProcessorClient' should be the primary choice for consuming messages.
-The processor is built with necessary resiliency to recover from errors and designed to receive messages forever.
-The processor offers simplified API to configure concurrency for asynchronous processing.
+The best option for receiving messages in most common situations is 'ServiceBusProcessorClient'.
+The processor can handle errors automatically and is designed to receive messages continuously.
+The processor has a simple API to set concurrency for asynchronous processing.

-Use of the low-level client, 'ServiceBusReceiverAsyncClient', expects proficiency in Reactive programming and must be used only when building a Reactive library or an end-to-end Reactive application.
-Unlike processor, the low-level 'ServiceBusReceiverAsyncClient' doesn’t have resiliency built into it.
-The owning (reactive) application is responsible to handle terminal events and pick the operators (to incorporate resiliency, manage backpressure, threading) in the Reactor chain.
-As stated earlier, for common asynchronous receive use cases, the 'ServiceBusProcessorClient' must be the primary choice.
+The low-level client, 'ServiceBusReceiverAsyncClient' is for advanced users who want more control and flexibility over their Reactive application at the expense of more complexity in the application.
+Unlike the processor, the low-level 'ServiceBusReceiverAsyncClient' does not have automatic recovery built into it.
+The reactive application that hosts it needs to deal with terminal events and choose the operators (to add recovery, manage backpressure, threading) in the Reactor chain.
+As stated earlier, for common asynchronous receive situations, the 'ServiceBusProcessorClient' should be the first choice.

-Use 'ServiceBusReceiverClient', if it is desired to receive messages synchronously, typical use case will have a loop, that calls `receiveMessages`on
-'ServiceBusReceiverClient' instance, process the message(s) and the loop repeat this serial receive pattern.
-For non-serial high throughput use cases, use 'ServiceBusProcessorClient'.
+Use 'ServiceBusReceiverClient', if you want to receive messages synchronously, usually in a loop that calls `receiveMessages` on 'ServiceBusReceiverClient' instance, process the message(s) and then repeat this sequential receive pattern.
+For high-throughput non-sequential use cases, use 'ServiceBusProcessorClient'.

-In nutshell, given 'ServiceBusProcessorClient' is built and tuned for common Service Bus usage scenarios, consider it first and the other client types should be secondary choice.
+In summary, since 'ServiceBusProcessorClient' is created and optimized for common Service Bus use cases, evaluate it first and the other client types should be a fallback choice.

 ## Troubleshooting